 Azure SQL Data Warehouse- It is a fully managed data warehouse that provides lightning-fast query performance and immense flexibility via its poly-base engine.

 Azure SQL Data Warehouse adheres to the leading industry security and supports multiple use cases.

 Due to its close integration with data bricks, the Azure data warehouse provides optimal performance in the cloud.
-Azure SQL Data Warehouse has the Massive Parallel Processing (MPP) architecture and therefore can support massive data volumes and support several big data analytics use cases.
+Azure SQL Data Warehouse has a Massive Parallel Processing (MPP) architecture and therefore can support massive data volumes and several big data analytics use cases.

 Azure SQL DW is designed for serving OLAP use cases, and it helps you find insights quickly by connecting to several data sources.
 SQL uses data virtualization to bridge data across many sources without replication.
 Therefore it keeps data in its original location and creates external tables.
 SQL DW also enables distributed parallel processing.

 Azure Private Link provides a private endpoint with a private IP address for consuming Microsoft Azure resources securely.
 Dynamic masking allows hiding or masking of sensitive data.

 Power BI- A modern and enterprise-grade business intelligence service from Microsoft that provides stunning visualizations, with the ability to integrate it into any application or portal and support a plethora of other reporting features.
 Power BI has been an industry super-hit since its launch in 2015 and has consistently featured among both critics and users as among the favorite business intelligence tools.